Armodilo Display Solutions And Safeguard Health Solutions Unveil The DUO:

-Armodilo Display Solutions, a leading provider of high-quality tablet kiosks and enclosures, has joined forces with SafeGuard Health Solutions, a pioneer in innovative health and safety solutions, to introduce the DUO-a groundbreaking product designed to address the pressing needs of welcoming and safeguarding guests and staff in various environments.
+ST. JACOBS, ONTARIO, CANADA, October 4, 2023 /EINPresswire / -- Armodilo Display Solutions , a leading provider of high-quality tablet kiosks and enclosures, has joined forces with SafeGuard Health Solutions , a pioneer in innovative health and safety solutions, to introduce the DUO -a groundbreaking product designed to address the pressing needs of welcoming and safeguarding guests and staff in various environments.

 The DUO, a fusion of Armodilo's renowned Floor Freestanding tablet Kiosk and SafeGuard Health Solutions' XtraSafe Hands-Free Sanitizer Dispenser, is set to redefine how businesses and institutions prioritize safety and enhance brand image in an ever-evolving world.